CDCgov/data-exchange-processing-status/spikes/graphql/README.md

 ## Overview
 *"GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools."* -[graphql.org](https://graphql.org/)

 There are a considerable number of queries that are needed for the PS API.
-Each user of PS API has unqiue queries they'd like to have.
+Each user of the PS API has unqiue queries they'd like to have.
 Currently, the PS API provides traditional REST endpoints.
-As the number of users of PS API, so too will the number of unique queries needed to fulfill the needs of those users.
+As the number of users of PS API grows, so too will the number of unique queries needed to fulfill the needs of those users.
 Rather than continue to add new queries to PS API as needs arise, GraphQL would allow users to create their own queries.
 [GraphQL versus REST](https://graphapi.com/learn/graphql/vs-rest/) provides a nice comparison of the two.

-In addition, GraphQL provide *Subscriptions*, which are a way to get asynchronous notifications.
-GraphQL subscriptions could help simply *some* of the PS API Notifications functionality.
-GraphQL subscriptions are invoked in response to a mutation or change in data so this only helps with a subset of the PS API Notifications use cases.
+In addition, GraphQL provides *Subscriptions*, which are a way to get asynchronous notifications.
+GraphQL subscriptions could help simplify *some* of the PS API Notifications functionality.
+However, GraphQL subscriptions are invoked in response to a mutation or change in data so this only helps with a subset of the PS API Notifications use cases.

 There are at least two approaches that can be used to implement GraphQL for the Processing Status API.  **Approach 1** is to have an independent and dedicated GraphQL server that interacts directly with the data source, namely CosmosDB.  **Approach 2** is to use a GraphQL library that is embedded in the PS API.